mjesun/loxberry-music-server-gateway/README.md

 - `/zone/:zone/next`: move to the next track.

+### Advanced player control

+- `/equalizer`: used to set and retrieve the configuration for the equalizer.
+  The format is returned in a 10-band ISO compliant array, where each value is within a `[-10, +10]` range.
+To get the setting the verb used is a `GET`; and to update it, a `PUT`.

 - `/zone/:zone/alarm/:type/:volume`: an alarm has been requested to play.
 Type can be one of `general`, `bell`, `clock` or `fire`.
 Volume establishes at what volume it has to be played.
+Expected to obtain back the player state.

 Each of these should respond with the zone status _after_ executing the call.
 For instance, `/zone/1/pause` should respond with a `state` of `"pause"` even